xiaoran007/OpusTag/README.md

 ### Prerequisites

-- A folder containing your music collection (FLAC format recommended).
+- A folder containing your music collection.

 ### Installation (Pip)